CXwudi/hoshizora.sql/README.md

     docker compose --profile initializer up -d
     ```

     And wait until both the `vocadump-hoshizora` and `vocadump-importer` containers are exited.
+Only the `vocadump-mariadb` is running.

+    At this point, the DB is ready to be used 🙂

-    To exit, run:
+    To stop the DB, run:

     ```
     docker compose --profile initializer down
     ```

-4. Next time when you want to run the dump DB, simply run the following command in `hoshizora.sql/docker` directory:
+4. Next time when you want to run the dump DB again, simply run the following command in `hoshizora.sql/docker` directory:

     ```
     docker compose up -d
     ```

-    To exit, run:
+    To stop, run:

     ```
     docker compose down
     ```

-Optionally, you can add `--profile debug` to the above commands to enable the [Adminer](https://hub.docker.com/_/adminer) container, then you can login to Adminer with the user/password/detabase defined in [`.env`](docker/.env) file to browse the database.
+Optionally, you can add `--profile debug` to the above commands to enable the [Adminer](https://hub.docker.com/_/adminer) container, then you can login to Adminer with the user/password/detabase defined in [`.env`](docker/.env) file to checkout the database schema.

 ## Original README